The Sport Management Advisory Council

-- Michael Wohl, Principal, Coral Rock Development Group
+- Michael Wohl, President, Coral Rock Development Group

 Brandon Steiner served as founder and chairman of Steiner Sports Marketing and Memorabilia for more than 30 years.
 Considered a sports marketing guru, he received Syracuse University’s highest alumni honor, The Arents Award, in October 2015, and served as Falk College’s Convocation speaker in May 2019.
 Steiner launched two new companies, The Steiner Agency, and CollectibleXchange in late 2019.